DevinLin2/MKS21X-FinalProject/README.md

 # MKS21X-FinalProject
-TO COMPILE:
-javac -cp lanterna.jar:.
-Field.java

 TO RUN:
-java -cp lanterna.jar:.
-Field
+bash run.sh

-TO USE PROGRAM:
+TO PLAY GAME:
-Use arrow keys to move the player ('U') around a map When you take damage you change to a different letter of the reverse alphbet order.
+Use arrow keys to move the player (initially 'U') around a map When you take damage you change to a different letter of the reverse alphbet order.
 If you take any more damage while you are 'A' you lose.
-Use w,a,s,d to shoot a projectile.
+Use w,a,s,d to shoot a projectile. you are able to shoot multiple projectiles at a time.
 Use p when you are on top of a portal to move on to the next level.

 GOAL:
-Kill all the monsters on each level, then process to the next level via portal.
+Kill all the monsters on each of the 3 levels, then proceed to the next level via portal.

 1/4/19